- 2-1/2 cups sugar, divided

 - 1 teaspoon lemon juice

 - In a large saucepan, combine 2 cups sugar, applesauce, red or green gelatin, unflavored gelatin and lemon juice; let stand for 1 minute.
 Bring to a boil over medium heat, stirring constantly.
 Boil for 1 minute.
-Immediately pour into a cold 11-in. x 7-in. pan coated with cooking spray.
+Immediately pour into a cold 11x7-in. baking dish coated with cooking spray.
 Refrigerate for 3 hours or until firm.

 Reviews forHomemade Gumdrops